bemehiser/Tether/README.md

 This is a publicly edited version of the [publicly available source code](http://download.clockworkmod.com/tether/Tether.apk), owned by [ClockworkMod](https://www.clockworkmod.com/).
 To use this, you need the [ClockworkMod Tether app](https://play.google.com/store/apps/details?id=com.koushikdutta.tether), available from the [Google Play Store](https://play.google.com/store).

+## Development

+If you find a bug, fix it.
+This isn't my code - it's just a tweak on the ClockworkMod Tether public Linux driver code.
+If you do fix something, I'll promptly review and merge it.

 #### Running Tether on Linux

 At the top level directory of the package, run